jonathanlurie/basemapkit/readme.md

 ## Language
 Basemakit styles are compatible with Protomaps languages properties and under the hood even uses [`@protomaps/basemaps`](https://docs.protomaps.com/basemaps/flavors).

-The only addition from **Basemapkit** is the capability to detet the end user platform language, so if the `lang`option is not provided it will automatically use the language set by the user at the browser or OS level.
+The only addition from **Basemapkit** is the capability to detect the end user's platform language, so if the `lang` option is omitted, it will automatically use the language set by the user at the browser or OS level.

 Here is the list of supported languages:
 ```ts